 Monthly expenses are anything that you pay for on a regular basis.
 This can include:

 - Health and rehabilitation expenses that aren’t covered by insurance or provincial/territorial health plans

 - Mortgage or rent payments

 - Entertainment (subscriptions to streaming services, for example)

 - Personal hygiene products (toothpaste, period products, shampoo, etc.)

 - Pet-related costs

-You can also use a budget to track your savings.
-This includes your personal savings account and any investments you have - for example, a Registered Retirement Savings Plan (RRSP), a Registered Disability Savings Plan (RDSP), or Canadian Disability Savings Grants & Bonds.
+You can also use a budget to track savings.
+This includes your personal savings account and any investments you or your partner have, like a Registered Retirement Savings Plan (RRSP).
+Additionally,, the person with a brain injury will be eligible for a Registered Disability Savings Plan (RDSP), or Canadian Disability Savings Grants & Bonds.

 How to make a budget